 A 2010 Nielsen study found that children between the ages of 8 and 10 spend about 5.5 hours each day using media — 8 hours if you count the additional media consumed while multitasking.
-And it's safe to assume that kids might spend even more time online during the lazy days of summer.
+And it's safe to assume that kids might spend even more time online during the summer.
 Could it be that online time might actually help counteract some of the common summer “brain drain”?

 Some of the positive aspects of technology include:

 Social networking helps kids understand the world around them.
 They keep in touch with their friends when they’re on vacation, or alleviate feelings of isolation when they need to stay home if parents are at work.
 It’s in the online world where they can find communities of people who share their interests.